Your initiative, our support

-We do not believe that our financial contribution alone can have a significant impact on such complex objectives as preventing poverty, reducing inequity or improving educational success.
+We do not believe that our financial contribution alone can have a significant impact on such complex objectives as preventing poverty, reducing inequity or furthering the development of young people’s full potential.
 The initiatives we support are therefore not required to demonstrate an impact on this type of indicator.

 What we are interested in knowing is the extent to which our support helps organizations and coalitions to be better equipped, mobilized, engaged, skilled and effective in innovating, implementing their initiatives and reaching their objectives.

 We place more value on the lessons learned from experience—including failure—than providing accounts for specific results simply to justify our contribution.